 The psychological side of injury

-Frank Reynolds explains the emotional stages an athlete goes through when injured
+Frank Reynolds explains the emotional stages an athlete goes through when injured.

 What was going wrong?

 Some of the injuries were explainable.
 A few could be attributed to pushing through the High School Cross Country season by trying to do too much too soon with bodies that were not equipped to handle such workloads.
-Some injuries were the result of misfortune, a fall or a twist resulting from a slip.
+Some injuries were the result of misfortune, a fall, or a twist resulting from a slip.

 These injuries were unpredictable and could happen to anyone at any time.
-But when everything was considered our group was suffering from the most athletes being injured or under the weather in my whole coaching career.
+But when everything was considered, our group was suffering from the most athletes being injured or under the weather in my whole coaching career.

-Oh well there is a first for everything in life and this was another first for me.
-The question was what could we do about it?
+Oh well, there is a first for everything in life, and this was another first for me.
+The question was, what could we do about it?
 Several athletes would be running in the Canadian Cross-Country Championships shortly after this workout.
 I secretly hoped that by then most would be healed and ready to run.

-In order to ensure that they were, however, we needed to talk about injuries in general and how to deal with them.
+To ensure that they were, however, we needed to talk about injuries in general and how to deal with them.
 If these athletes were injured, it would not be the last time they would be, so the sooner they learned the lessons on how to deal with injuries the sooner they would learn how to cope, recover and get back running in the fastest time possible.

 How do athletes deal with injury?

-For athletes who are open to accepting an injury and sincerely want to get better and return to running there are some guiding principles to consider and should be tried when dealing with an injury.
+For athletes who are open to accepting an injury and sincerely want to get better and return to running, there are some guiding principles to consider and should be tried when dealing with an injury.
 If an athlete is not currently injured, they should keep these principles in mind for the future in case he or she is ever faced with one.

 The 5 emotional phases of injury